EDUCBA Logo

 Output:

-Explanation: In the above example, tran_test users have not permission to truncate the table so it will issue an error and doesn’t truncate the table.
-But user Postgres have sufficient privilege of the truncate table, using Postgres user we have truncated the table name as a student.
-Truncate statement in PostgreSQL will acquire access exclusive lock on the table on which we have performing truncate operations.
-Basically we have not used a truncate table statement on the table which contained the foreign key references from the other tables, because it will truncate all tables which have foreign key references.
+Explanation: In the above example, tran_test users have no permission to truncate the table, so it will issue an error and doesn’t truncate the table.
+But user Postgres have sufficient privilege of the truncate table, using Postgres user, we have truncated the table name as a student.
+Truncate statement in PostgreSQL will acquire access exclusive lock on the table on which we perform truncate operations.
+Basically, we have not used a truncate table statement on the table which contained the foreign key references from the other tables because it will truncate all tables which have foreign key references.
 Truncate table statement is not used with on delete triggers in PostgreSQL, but we have used truncate triggers.
 The truncate table statement is not safe with the MVCC architecture.
-After truncating all record of the table is deleted, and it will appear empty for concurrent transactions.
+When a table is truncated, it deletes all records within it, causing concurrent transactions to perceive it as empty.

 The truncate table statement is transaction safe in PostgreSQL.
-Truncate table is rollback the statement if we have not used commit statement after truncate table command.
-Truncate table statement is performed the same operations as delete statements without where clause.
-If we have used where clause delete statement will delete the specified row.
+Truncate table rollback the statement if we have not used the commit statement after the truncate table command.
+Truncate table statement is performed the same operations as delete statements without a where clause.
+If we have used the where clause delete statement will delete the specified row.
 Truncate table is faster to delete all records from the table.
 We can truncate single as well as multiple tables in a single command.
-Basically truncate table does not scan the record to truncate the table, it will delete all rows from a table without scanning.
-Truncate table statement is to reclaim the storage from the table, we have no need to perform vacuum on the truncated table.
+Basically, a truncate table does not scan the record to truncate the table, it will delete all rows from a table without scanning.
+Truncate table statement is to reclaim the storage from the table, we do not need to perform a vacuum on the truncated table.

 Examples to Implement PostgreSQL TRUNCATE TABLE